 Oh, those bartenders, those “mixologists”, the ones we write about, the ones we admire from the other side of the bar.
 They gather regularly, you know.
 It’s not all tips and ten-hour shifts.
 Sometimes in New Orleans, sometimes in Kansas City, sometimes in New York.
 One shining week a year in the heart of Stumptown.
-There are tattoos and laybacks, branded swag and local spirits.

 It’s been great fun following the growing careers of Chicago chef Stephanie Izard and NYC’s Sarah Simmons.
 Izard, a Midwest native, has not only created a perpetually packed collection of goat-themed ventures, including Girl & The Goat and the Little Goat Diner…

 I am always in awe of the all-encompassing community feel of Maui.
 The way the chefs, farmers, producers on the island work in amazing sync, combining their talents to make magic happen, each happily touting the star-worthy skills of the other.

 Hot on the heels of a very successful – and über-Maui-focused – Ka’anapali Fresh, the folks at the Hawai’i Food & Wine Festival swung into town to present Malama Maui this past Sunday – the first off-island, offshoot of the larger Oahu-based event taking place this weekend, September 6-9.
 Held oceanside at the beautiful Napili Gardens of the Hyatt Regency Maui, with honored guests, chefs Alan Wong and Roy Yamaguchi in attendance, the evening’s lineup included Iron Chef Japan’s Hiroyuki Sakai, Marcel Vigneron, Rick Tramonto, Hawaii’s Bev Gannon and Sheldon Simeon, and Greg Grohowski, executive chef of the Hyatt Regency.